amr-mnrashad/Thesis-Project/README.md

 The dataset folder contains the 100 csv files, each file represents a subreddit and it contains around 1000 rows.

-There are two notebooks, one is used for data collection using reddit's API and the other notebook contains the project code
+There are two notebooks, one is used for data collection using reddit's API and the other notebook contains the 1st part of the project code

-Finally, there are two csv files, nodes & edges, created in order to perform visualizations on Gephi
+Finally, there are 3 other files, subreddits categories csv file, graph Gephi file & another csv file containing the overall dataframe.